 Though they are high in protein, nuts also contain a lot of fat.
 A cat ingesting too much fat can lead to diarrhea and vomiting.
 Therefore it’s probably best not to give any type of nuts to your cat.

-The easiest way to ensure your Maine Coon is getting the safest and best diet possible is to stick to high-quality, specially prepared cat food and avoid feeding it anything else.
+The easiest way to ensure your Maine Coon is getting the safest and best diet possible is to stick to high-quality, specifically prepared cat food and feed it nothing else.

 And give it nothing but water to drink …